Medical Practitioners Applying for Accreditation

 - Alternatively, your supervisor may still decide to undertake a more formal placement supervision with you, and you should discuss this directly with your supervisor.
 This is at the discretion of your supervisor.
 It is recommended that you complete the clinical placement within 12 months of complete the OTAC.

 You can contact us if you require assistance finding a supervisor near you.

-Once you have submitted your accreditation application, the OPS will consider your application at a session approximately once every 6 weeks.
-To ensure your application is considered at the OPS meeting, you must submit your application at least 10 days prior to the following committee dates:
+To ensure your application is considered at an upcoming OPS meeting, your placement assessment must be submitted at least 10 days prior to the following committee dates:

 Upcoming OPS Committee Dates 2023

 - Thursday, 14th December

 If your application is urgent and you believe needs to be considered out of session, contact us.

 Once accredited, your placement supervisor and your local drug and alcohol service can provide you with ongoing advice and support for providing patient care.
 You can contact us to facilitate linkage with your local drug and alcohol service.